prevention-icon

 While it’s true that most birds prefer to escape to warmer climates for winter, pigeons are an exception.
 They have traits that make them highly adaptable to survive in cold weather.
 They find it even easier to survive by roosting in or on buildings that provide shelter and warmth.
 Once they find the perfect spot to roost, nest and breed, their population will quickly increase and before you know it, you’re left to deal with an outbreak.

 If you’re concerned about having pigeons in your home or business this winter, continue reading to find out more about how to identify, prevent and treat a pigeon problem before it gets out of hand.
+For professional pest control services in Gilberton, be sure to check out Allstate Pest Control’s Gilberton location.

 What questions will this article answer?